MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 The .SUB file is a batch file that automates the process and is used by the CP/M SUBMIT.COM batch processing command.

-## The VERIFY.VOC file format
+## The VERIFY.VOC file

-The VERIFY.VOC file is a plain text file that holds the words and phrases that are going to be built into a ROM.
+The VERIFY.VOC file is a plain text file that holds the words and phrases that user would like to assemble into a custom speech ROM.

-Here’s the contents of the VERIFY.VOC file from the DVSS archive:
+Here’s the contents of the VERIFY.VOC file from the DVSS archive (padding stripped from the end of the file):
 ```
 #
 # This is a test vocabulary used to verify DVSS